Conrad-S/pizza-ordering-with-MCP/README.md

 1. Once the server is started, open a NEW GitHub Copilot chat.
 2. Verify that GitHub Copilot chat is set to Agent mode.

-Type the following questions and press the submit button in GitHub Copilot chat:
+Type the following questions individually and press the submit button in GitHub Copilot chat after asking each question:
 - How is the weather today in New York?
 - Can I please see the pizza menu?

-GitHub Copilot chat should prompt to allow use of a MCP server, and should be able to answer both questions.
+GitHub Copilot chat should prompt to allow use of an MCP server, and should be able to answer both questions.

 ## Deployment